There is a lot of misinformation about behavioral addictions.

 In some cases, such as sex addiction, some clinicians have developed provisional diagnostic criteria; however, these are not formally recognized by APA, WHO, and other formal bodies.

-Research evidence for many of these conditions is lacking regarding their legitimacy as mental health disorders.
+Research evidence for many of these conditions regarding their legitimacy as mental health disorders is lacking.
 In many cases, more research needs to be done to identify the actual symptoms of the disorder and how they relate to the conceptualization of addictive behavior.

 For instance, hypersexuality or sex addiction has been reviewed several times for inclusion in the DSM.
 The research has never been able to fully satisfy the reviewers that such a disorder actually exists.